Brookke/brookke.github.io/_posts/2025-06-01-graphql-fragments.md

 ## Why This Pattern Works

-With this setup:
+- ✅ **Colocated data requirements.**

-- ✅ Fragments are colocated with the components that use them.
+  Fragments live next to the components that use them, so it’s clear what data each component needs.

-- ✅ Fragment masking ensures that components only access the fields declared in their fragment.
+- ✅ **Safe, minimal refactors.**
+  Update the fragment in one place when requirements change — without touching every query.

+- ✅ **Avoids overfetching.**
+  Fragments limit components to only the fields they declare, preventing unused fields from lingering after refactors.

-- ✅ Codegen keeps everything type-safe and consistent.
+- ✅ **Encourages modular components.**

-Your components define **what data they need**, and pages simply provide it.
+  Components define their own data contract, making them easier to reuse, test, and maintain.

-Next time you find yourself copying the same fields between queries, stop.
-Reach for a fragment and put it where it belongs: **next to the component that needs it.**
+Next time you find yourself copying the same fields between queries for a component, stop.
+Create a fragment and put it where it belongs: **next to the component that needs it.**